tsabat/tsabat.github.io/source/_posts/2013-06-29-painless-aws-autoscaling-with-ebs-snapshots-and-capistrano-part-3.markdown

 categories:
 ---

-This is part two of a series designed to get your auto scaling environment running.
+This is part three of a series designed to get your auto scaling environment running.
 If you're just tuning in, check out [part 1](/blog/2013/06/28/painless-aws-autoscaling-with-ebs-snapshots-and-capistrano) and [part 2](/blog/2013/06/29/painless-aws-autoscaling-with-ebs-snapshots-and-capistrano-part-2)

 In the last part of this series, we reviewed a bunch of scripts used to deal with properly snapshotting and mounting volumes.
 In this part we'll get our auto scaling system set up in aws.
 Then we'll give a high-level run-through of what you need to do to complete your setup.
 In this part we'll review these scripts: